 The new movie is more of an unabashed space-fantasy, which I think is more fun.
 Well, OK, I think the first movie would have been a lot more interesting (maybe not necessarily better) if they had taken out all the space-stuff (that legitimates Thor’s story) until that moment at the end (spoiler alert) when he gets his hammer back and Jane et al. all see that he WAS telling the truth and is a super-being from space.
 But for Dark World, I really enjoyed just sitting back and watching the spaceships and stuff zoom around.
 Pretty fun.
 I like space stuff.
 Also, there are a few fun twists (at least one that really got me), and the dynamic between Thor and Loki is really played up a lot more, I assume partly in response to reception of the two characters among the fans and partly as a result of the ways the actors have filled out these roles so well.
 And I really like how the Thor franchise doesn’t take itself too seriously (not all the time anyway)–I really enjoy the humor at times.

-- The Vanir are Asian?
-Not according to Snorri Sturluson, who derived the name Æsir (whom Odin and Thor belong to) from “Asians” (for him, that would be Asia Minor–he was interested in convincing us that the gods were originally Trojans).
-The Vanir are another group of the gods who joined the Æsir (after fighting with them).
+– The Vanir are Asian?
+Kinda but not really, according to Snorri Sturluson, who derived the name Æsir (whom Odin and Thor belong to) from “Asians” (for him, that would be Asia Minor–he was interested in convincing us that the gods were originally Trojans).
+The Vanir are another group of the gods who joined the Æsir (after fighting with them), and Snorri’s etymology is BS but interesting in terms of how he worked it into his grand narrative deriving Norse poetics from Classical poetics.
 Once version of the truce that brought them together also covers the origin of poetry, but that is a tale for another day…

 –Minorities and Others.
 To continue on the above topic, race is a pretty interesting topic to get into w/ these movies.
 OK, you might say that race is not at all prominent as an “issue” here, so why bother stirring it up?
 But it is precisely the unintentional, taken-for-granted ways that race manifests itself in this movie that are telling (and interesting).
 There was a huge furor online (much of it blatantly racist, and much of the rest racist at the same time that its purveyors protested “I’m not racist, but…”) when it was revealed that Heimdall would be black in the movie version of the comics.
 Never mind that these are aliens anyway, and that they may as well be green (like the Æsir in StarGate… which I still haven’t watched).
 Personally, I am more troubled by the way in which the overwhelming whiteness of these “aliens” (especially those ruling the 9 worlds) serves as an “as above, so below” justification for the situation here on earth the last 500 or so years, the imperialist and colonial programs of the West now written in the heavens and in the primordial past.
 As was pointed out by Karl Siegfried at the conference we met at, even Idris Elba’s version of Heimdallr becomes a liminal figure, a bodyguard who protects those on the inside from those on the outside, without being on the inside himself.
 With this new movie, we realize that the token Asian of the first movie is not really “from” the ruling community of the gods, but from the Vanir.
 I would assume that this also means that Elba’s character is from another community, although I believe I did see a token black person or two in the background among the other guards.
 The “earthly” varieties of “race” or ethnicity then, based on skin color and accent, stand in as “model minorities” (peripheral and not in charge, but apparently not bothered by that), while the monsters, whether the primordial Dark Elves or the barbaric looking figures with horns and stuff in the opening battle in Vanaheim, or the giants, stand in for the threatening aspect of the ethnic/racial Other (maybe not too different than in the Norse myths themselves–despite the name, the “giants” of the early texts are not necessarily gigantic, and whether they appear “normal” or “monstrous” will depend to a degree on just how much their Otherness needs to be emphasized in that particular story).
 The correlation between the celestial world order and that on earth becomes a bit eery and disturbing when we have Odin talking about Asgard’s peacekeeping role across the 9 worlds and the need to show these worlds that they are “strong.”
 The politics of power don’t differ too much across the 9 worlds, I guess.
 Anyway, this is not to make any of these actors feel bad for playing these roles, or to say that there is some nefarious purpose behind it all–but all this is still there, it is part of the movie, and it is better to be able to see these things (and to try to subvert them rather than reinforce them) than to be blind to them.